JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 ]
 ```

-When you go to use zig in a nix derivation you can set the output of the `deps.nix` as you zig cache so zig will just pull the deps from there instead of doing a network call to fetch them.
+When you go to use zig in a nix derivation you can set the output of the `deps.nix` as the zig cache so zig will just pull the deps from there instead of doing a network call to fetch them.

 ```nix
 { stdenvNoCC, callPackage, zig, lib }: